The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

 The Reset Button Combination

-You can reset the JBL Charge 5 to factory default settings and state by pressing the Volume UP and Play-Pause buttons at the same time and holding them in until the reset begins.
-See these buttons in the next picture, highlighted by the green arrows.
+You can reset the JBL Charge 5 to factory default settings by pressing the Volume UP and Play-Pause buttons together.
+Then hold them in until the reset begins.

 Top view of the JBL Charge 5 speaker, showing the -Volume Up- and -Play-Pause- buttons.